pslib-cz/2022-p2a-mme-pppp-AntoninMizera/install_archlinux_aarch64_rpi/INSTALL.md

     The commands to launch when the kiosk starts can be set in `/var/lib/kiosk/launch_kiosk.sh`.
 In the default setting, a reference application with the identifier of `cz.tttie.KiOS` will be launched using Flatpak.

+    It also might be worth it to flip the screen upside down if you're using our box and would like to have the USB connector coming from the top.
+This can be done by adding the following to the `/home/kiosk/.config/weston.ini` file:
+    ```ini
+    # If you're using a different display than the official touchscreen,
+    # you will have to find out the correct connector.
+This can be gotten
+    # with the help of the /sys/class/drm directory.
+    # See weston-drm(7) for more info on available options
+    [output]
+    name=DSI-1
+    transform=rotate-180
+    ```

 1. Launch the automatic startup of the Weston compositor:

     ```bash